It's time for all living authors of the Corman-Drosten Review Report to confront “social media science”

 Per the report website: This extensive review report has been officially submitted to [the] Eurosurveillance editorial board on 27th November 2020 via their submission-portal, enclosed to this review report is a retraction request letter, signed by all the main & co-authors.
 First and last listed names are the first and second main authors.
 All names in between are co-authors.
 Hence, this response to what is often called “the Corman-Drosten protocol” could be thought of as "the Borger-Kämmerer response”.

-We don’t speak German, but from what can tell from the slides, Dr. Kämmerer did not address the social media sourcing in her presentation to the Corona Ausschuss; therefore, we attribute Malhotra with the observation.
+We don’t speak German, but from what we can tell from the slides, Dr. Kämmerer did not address the social media sourcing in her July 2020 presentation to the Corona Ausschuss; therefore, we attribute Malhotra with the observation.
+UPDATE 6 Sept 2025: A reader who speaks German listened to part of the interview with Ulrike Kämmerer and told us, “As the more formal aspects of the problems with the Drosten paper come at the beginning, and after that, it's about the technical details of Drosten's PCR protocol, I'm pretty sure she would have mentioned the social media issue in the first part.”

 X applied a “sensitive content” warning to the post.